ShaunMaher/sanoid-pull-backups/README.md

     After the snapshots, and before control is handed back to Sanoid, the VM is unpaused and it's filesystems are thawed.
   * The VM is paused and therefore offline!?
 For a second or two, yes.
-* Syncoid is triggered for each dataset a VM has a disk on.
+* To facilitate backups to local storage (i.e. seperate ZPOOL), Syncoid is triggered for each dataset a VM has a disk on.
 Each dataset can have one or more "destinations" defined as user parameters of the dataset.
   * `systemd-run` is used to execute Syncoid in the background.

-## What's incomplete
+### What's incomplete
 * These features should be optional and controlled by settings somewhere (more userparameters probably)
   * Trim